Use your BACK button to return

 the intensity of a magnetic field in a vacuum.

-Translation: Oersted is a measurement applied to
+Translation: Oersted is a measurement

 Coercivity